 Throughout history, there have been theories that one hemisphere dominates creative thinking.
 For instance, Roger Sperry proposed each has distinct functions and right hemisphere dominance results in higher creativity.

-In conclusion, the left brain is complex and multifaceted.
-From logic to language to memory, it plays a big part in our lives.
+The left brain is complex and multifaceted.
+From logic to language to memory, it plays a major role in our lives.
 Its intricacies allow us to appreciate our cognitive abilities.
-Meanwhile, the right brain is where creative geniuses reside, and where we can blame our questionable dance moves on!
+Meanwhile, the right brain is where creative geniuses reside—and where we can blame our questionable dance moves on!

 Savita Srivastava is a great example of the power of the right brain.
 After a stroke at 66, she discovered her talent for painting through her fully functioning right brain.
 Her artwork was beautiful – colour contrasts and abstract patterns!